guillainbisimwa/Splasheroo-doc/source/includes/main.md

 }
 ```

-This endpoint will send an email.
+This endpoint will add a service.

 ### HTTP Request